Contact us Request demo

 Why Graphnet’s Shared Care NRL?

-• Availability of a patient’s information to care teams, even if they have been admitted in another
+· Access to a patient's records for care teams, even if the individual has been admitted in another part of the country.

-How does the NRL work?
+How Does the NRL Work?

 Contact us to find out more